Majors, Minors, and Certificates

 Students with well-defined needs that are not met by established departmental or interdisciplinary majors may propose an area major.
 Area majors combine courses from more than one department into a cohesive plan of original study that is equivalent in quality and rigor to a traditional major.

 Area majors are rare and limited by the available academic resources and must be distinct from other majors at Rice.
 They differ from double majors, which must conform to the requirements of both departments.
 An area major constitutes a single major with specific requirements that include courses from two or more departments.
-No course in an area major may be used to fulfill the requirements of an additional major, minor or a certificate, and students with area majors must still meet all the other university graduation requirements.
+No course in an area major may be used to fulfill the requirements of an additional major, minor, or a certificate, and students with area majors must still meet all the other university graduation requirements.

 Students initiate an area major after first consulting with faculty advisors from each of the departments involved.
 Once support has been obtained from these faculty advisors, students should consult the Office of Academic Advising (OAA) which serves as a liaison to the Committee on the Undergraduate Curriculum (CUC).
 Students work closely with each faculty advisor to design a comprehensive and substantial course of study and to decide on an appropriate title.
 This course of study must be formulated in a written proposal.
 Each faculty advisor and the OAA must sign off on the plan before submission to the chair of the CUC.
 The CUC determines final approval.
 As part of the review process, the CUC consults chairs of the involved departments to confirm that courses necessary for successful and timely completion of the major will be offered.
 If approved, the OAA officially certifies the area major plan to the Office of the Registrar and goes on to oversee the major on behalf of the faculty advisors.
 Any change in the area major requirements needs the approval of both the faculty advisors and the CUC.

-Students may not propose an area major if they are within three semesters of graduation unless the Committee on Examinations and Standing rules that exceptional circumstances warrant this action.
+Students may not propose an area major if they are within three semesters of graduation unless the Committee on Examinations and Standing (EX&S) rules that exceptional circumstances warrant this action.
 Under no circumstances may students propose an area major in their final semester before graduation.